 What restrictions and measures are in place at Tallinn Airport?

-There is no requirement to wear a mask in the airport, however some airlines require them for passengers when on board.
-Visitors to the airport are requested to sanitise their hands and practice social distancing.
+Visitors to the airport are requested to wear a mask, sanitise their hands and practice social distancing.
 Hand sanitation stations have been made available throughout the airport.
 Surfaces are frequently cleaned and UV light purification systems are in operation in the ventilation systems.
 More information is available on the airport’s website.

 What are the pax limits for events right now?